 You are all aware that aggregates occupy 70 to 80% of the total volume of concrete.

-The fine aggregates are used as filler material & the coarse aggregate are used in concrete to increase the compressive strength of the concrete
+The fine aggregates are used as filler material & the coarse aggregate are used in concrete to increase the compressive strength of the concrete.

 The size of the aggregates influences the bondage of the concrete ingredients.
 Improper size & quality of aggregates impacts the strength & durability of aggregate.